CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 {{< /tab >}}
 {{< /tabs >}}

-11. Edit the cluster configuration JSON file with the desired values for each attribute:
+11. Edit the cluster configuration JSON file with the values for each attribute:

 {{< tabs "Tab188 ">}}

 {{< tab "Default JSON Template">}}

 The following example includes the `worker-nodes` objects for a 5-node deployment.
-The JSON template for the 3-node deployment will not include these objects.
+The JSON template for the 3-node deployment will not include `worker-nodes`.

 ```
 cumulus@netq-server:~$ vim /tmp/cluster-install-config.json